 The aeroplane models of Lilienthal

-- Earlier aeroplane models
+- Earlier glider models

 - Derwitzer Glider, 1891